Harvest Christian School - Handbook

 Dress Code / Uniform Guidelines

-Young men and young ladies will wear collared, polo-style shirts, or button-down shirts.
+Young men and young ladies will wear collared shirts (polo or button-up).
 Any brand name marking or logo must be two inches or smaller.
 Men's shirts must remain tucked in.
-Shirts must be solid colors: white, forest green, yellow, or light blue.
+Shirts must be solid colors: white, forest

 Boys will wear well fitted, full length dress pants.
 No rips, tears, or faded looks will be permitted.
 Ladies will wear jumpers or skirts that cover the knee-cap when standing and sitting.
 Skirts with slits may be worn, but the slit may come to no higher than the bottom of the knee.
 Pants and skirts must be solid colors: black, navy, or khaki.

-Any accessories worn must be tasteful and modest.
-Young men are not permitted to wear jewelry other than a watch.
-Lunchboxes, book-bags, school supplies, etc. may have colors, pictures, or designs, but characters (Disney, super heroes, movies, TV shows, etc) will not be permitted.
+Young men are not to wear jewelry other than a watch.
+Lunchboxes, book-bags, school supplies, etc. may have colors or designs, but characters (Disney, super heroes, movies, TV shows, etc) will not be permitted.

 The P.E.
 Uniform will be a plain gray T-shirt (short or long sleeved) with solid color athletic pants for the bottom.
 Ladies may wear solid colored skirts as long as they remain modest while participating in athletic activities and shorts are worn underneath.
 Pants must be loose fitting.
 Basketball shorts may be worn if they cover the knee-cap for both men and ladies.

 The staff reserves the right to provide suitable clothing, or dismiss any student for inappropriate dress at their discretion.
-Younger students (under ten) may be given practical exceptions by the staff when appropriate.
+Students may be given practical exceptions by the staff when appropriate.

 Harvest Christian School employs ACE’s Biblical principles of learning that will produce successful graduates who are learners for life (Matt 11:28-29).